qdx/butterfly/README.md

 ### How to play
 Use arrow keys to guide the black ball to the red circle before time runs out.

+### Notes
+To help debug, start node repl, use command
+`.load 'src/preload.js'`
+to load all the modules and play with them